simonmichael/hledger/hledger/hledger.m4.md

   or subaccounts of these.

 The order of postings is significant: the cost will be added to the first of the non-equity postings, in the commodity of the second non-equity posting.

-Multiple such conversions can coexist within a single transaction.
+Multiple such four-posting groups can coexist within a single transaction.

-If you want to arrange a conversion transaction in some other way, just write the equity postings and costs explicitly, and there'll be no need for inference.
+If you want to arrange a conversion transaction in some other way, or you can't easily see why `--infer-posting` isn't working for a particular transaction, just write the equity postings and costs explicitly.

 ## Always infer cost and equity ?